phuchoang2603/sis-arxiv-vad-papers/content/papers/Vane-bench Video anomaly evaluation/index.md

 - Semi Supervised
 - Training Free
 github_link:
-description: This paper introduces a novel deep learning framework for detecting anomalies in video content by leveraging semi-supervised approaches that require minimal labeled data, enhancing robustness and efficiency.
+summary: This paper introduces a novel deep learning framework for detecting anomalies in video content by leveraging semi-supervised approaches that require minimal labeled data, enhancing robustness and efficiency.
 benchmarks: